 - T.S.
-ELIOT, FOUR QUARTETS
+Eliot, Four Quartets

-- We study eight texts over the course of the Sixth Form. - We study four texts in each year and students will sit three exams at end of Upper Sixth; they will also prepare two coursework essays in the final months of the first year and first months of the second - We study two units of poetry; two plays; two pre-twentieth century texts plus two novels.
+- We study eight texts over the course of the Sixth Form. - We study four texts in each year and students will sit two exams at the end of Lower Sixth; students will then complete two coursework essays and sit a third exam in Upper Sixth. - We study two units of poetry; two plays; two pre-twentieth century texts plus two novels.